adrianiftode/FluentAssertions.Web/readme.md

 }
 ```

-- Asserting the response has a header like `X-Correlation-ID` header of `application/json; charset=utf-8`
+- Asserting the response has a header with the name `X-Correlation-ID` and the value matches a certain pattern

 ```csharp
 [Fact]